What happens if an electric car runs out of battery charge?

 Breakdown recovery companies have responded to the growth of electric cars.
 RAC patrol vans, for example, are now fitted with a lightweight 5kW electric car chargers that give a 10-mile boost help drivers reach the next charging point.

-A spokesman told Motoring Electric the EV Boost service can also be deployed if motorists reach a charger, discover it’s faulty, and don’t have enough charge to reach another charger.
+A spokesman told Motoring Electric the EV Boost service can also be deployed if motorists reach a charger, discover it’s faulty, and don’t have enough range remaining to reach another charger.

 It doesn’t require the vans to lug around heavy batteries, either.
 Power is generated from a second alternator fitted to the engine.
 The 10-mile top-up could take just 10 minutes by the roadside.